Bryan District Active Transportation Bicycle and Pedestrian Planning

 Active Transportation includes any mode of self-powered travel.
 While bicycling and walking are generally thought of as Active Transportation, rollerblades, skateboards and, most recently, pedal assist electric bikes are also popular active transportation modes.

-The 2018 Active Transportation event was hosted by TxDOT in partnership with Texas A&M University, the City of College Station, the City of Bryan, and the Bryan/College Station Metropolitan Planning Organization.
+The 2019 Active Transportation event is hosted by TxDOT in partnership with Texas A&M University, the City of College Station, the City of Bryan and the Bryan/College Station Metropolitan Planning Organization.

-TxDOT requested feedback on potential improvements to bicycle and pedestrian facilities, which included the following:
+TxDOT requests feedback on potential improvements to bicycle and pedestrian facilities, which includes the following:

 Please reference: Bicycle or Pedestrian Concern